 As in real life, with Facebook Marketing you are competing for people’s attention online – to get and keep that attention, your Facebook Page must either be informative, entertaining, rewarding or a combination of these.

 Once you have expanded your fan base you can look at marketing specifically to customers who already ‘get’ what your company is all about.

 Facebook Marketing Ads

 When it comes to Facebook Marketing, another tool available to you is the use of Pay Per Click or Pay Per Impression ads.
 The unique opportunity with Paid Facebook Marketing or advertising is that you can identify the specific demographic that you want to target.
-For example if I am a wedding photographer in Waterford – I can target my ad at Facebook users in the Waterford area, who are single.
-If I want I can specific an age range and whether I want it shown to user who are male, female or both.
+For example, if I am a wedding photographer in Waterford – I can target my ad at Facebook users in the Waterford area, who are single.
+If I want I can specify an age range and whether I want it shown to users who are male, female or both.